skkusal/TopSeed/README.md

 # How to execute our approach
 ## Benchmarks
-In our docker image, we already provided 17 open-source C programs covered in evaluation of our paper.
-All benchmarks we used are installed in '/root/topseed/benchmarks', and described in '/root/topseed/program_configs' as well.
+Our docker image included 17 open-source C programs that were used for the evaluation in our paper.
+All benchmarks are installed in '/root/topseed/benchmarks', and described in '/root/topseed/program_configs' as well.
 ```bash
 $ ls /root/topseed/program_configs
 '[.json'   combine.json   csplit.json   dd.json   diffutils.json   expr.json   factor.json   gawk.json   ginstall.json   grep.json